keimasunaga/Hisaki_Py/README.md

 ## Developer
 Kei Masunaga (keimasunaga@gmail.com)

-!## How to contribute
-!If you want to contribute code, you can fork the repo and clone it from your repository.
-Otherwise you can directly clone it.
-!Even if you do not plan to contribute code, raising issues of bugs, unexpected behavior, and suggestions for improvement would all be valuable.

 ## How to Contribute (via Fork and Pull Request)

 1. Fork this repository to your own GitHub account by clicking the "Fork" button on the top right of the repository page.